The Natural Health Guide to Food Additives

 Food Sources: Meat and poultry products.

-Intended Purpose: Preservative which buffers food pH by inhibiting bacteria growth and flavoring agent.
+Intended Purpose: Preservative that buffers food pH by inhibiting bacteria growth and flavoring agent.

 Safety Concern: Sodium lactate is typically produced from genetically engineered sugar beets or corn.
 It is best to make sure this ingredient is labeled organic for this reason and otherwise contributes no significant health complications.